Hoyasumii/avengers-endgame/README.md

 [The Ancient One creates a projection with a long ray that simulates the flow of time.]

 THE ANCIENT ONE (2012): The Infinity Stones create what you experience as the flow of time.
 Remove one stone and that flow splits.
-[She flicks the Time Stone project
+[She flicks the Time Stone projecti